JunliWang/eventstreams-node-sdk/README.md

 * An [IBM Cloud](https://cloud.ibm.com/registration) account.
 * The [IBM Cloud CLI.](https://cloud.ibm.com/docs/cli?topic=cli-getting-started)
 * An IAM API key to allow the SDK to access your account.
 Create one [here](https://cloud.ibm.com/iam/apikeys).
-* A IBM Cloud Eventstreams Instance Create one [here](https://cloud.ibm.com/registration?target=/catalog/services/event-streams)
+* A IBM Cloud Event Streams Instance Create one [here](https://cloud.ibm.com/registration?target=/catalog/services/event-streams)
 * **Node.js >=10**: This SDK is tested with Node.js versions 10 and up.
 It may work on previous versions but this is not officially supported.